cwkhawand-projects/vhdl-processor/README.md

 The architecture is designed to be modular and easily configurable to meet specific project requirements.

+## /!\ Note
+Some testbenches might not work because the entities related to them have changed.

 ## License
 This project is licensed under the MPL2.0 License, which allows you to use, modify, and distribute the code freely.
 See the LICENSE file for more information.